iosband/iosband.github.io/_posts/2015-07-19-Efficient-experimentation-and-multi-armed-bandits.md

 The most surprising of these observations is point (6).
 People had tried Thompson sampling because it was easy and seemed to work well...
-Yet only in the last few years have people started to understand *why* it works and to work out **guarantees**.
+Yet only in the last few years have people started to understand *why* it works and to work out **guarantees for learning**.

 The key observation is that, conditional on any data $H_t,$ the true function $ f^* $ and the *imagined* function $ f_t $ are drawn from exactly the same distribution.
 This means that: